 Since cannabis advertising restrictions prevent brands from pursuing paid media on platforms like television, radio and Google Ads, public relations offers a way to promote cannabis businesses within legal marketing boundaries.
 Effective earned media not only helps cannabis brands become distinct in the market and expand business; it also drives the mainstream American public’s understanding and acceptance of the cannabis industry.

-Although cannabis public relations professionals dial-in on sharing their own clients’ narratives, every media placement they earn means more consumer education and less stigma around cannabis.
+Although cannabis public relations professionals dial-in on sharing their own clients’ narratives, every media placement they earn means more consumer and vendor education and less stigma around cannabis.
 On a macro level, wins for individual cannabis brands in mainstream media are wins to elevate the cannabis industry as a legitimate and credible market.

 Many publications lack robust coverage of cannabis outside of regulatory and policy updates, although there are no little to no regulations on earned cannabis media.
 Cannabis public relations aims to bolster cannabis coverage by earning placements for their clients in both cannabis industry trades and mainstream publications.
 This is achieved through two main efforts: proactive pitching and thought leadership.